SurvExE-Pc/SGC-Utils/README.md

    AES Encryption
    <br>
    Hashing beyond MD5.

+Was rejected so I give 0 fucks about formatting and best practices now.

 <hr>
 Versions 1.0-3.0 have some weird bugs, and do not abide by the turbowarp guidlines.